goodybag/cater-api-server/workers/scheduler/README.md

 --------------------------

 Register a new action workflow.
 The work function has the signature `fn(job, done)`.
-Once the job is complete, run the `done` function with either 'failed' or 'complete'.
+Once the job is complete, run the `done` function with either an error or null to mark status 'failed' or 'completed', respectively.

 .enqueue(action, datetime, data, [callback])
 -------------------------------------------